tensorflow/tensorflow/g3doc/Rationale.md

     but SIL uses it extensively, e.g. in the [switch_enum instruction](https://github.com/apple/swift/blob/master/docs/SIL.rst#switch-enum).

-For more context, basic block arguments were previously used in the Swift [SIL Intermediate Representation](https://github.com/apple/swift/blob/master/docs/SIL.rst), and described in
+For more context, block arguments were previously used in the Swift [SIL Intermediate Representation](https://github.com/apple/swift/blob/master/docs/SIL.rst), and described in
 [a talk on YouTube](https://www.youtube.com/watch?v=Ntj8ab-5cvE).
 The section of